ShTuran/naa/README.md

 # NAA

-## I am sharing some Word and PowerPoint documents that were prepared during the OS lesson.
+## I am sharing some Word and PowerPoint documents that were prepared during the 6th semester of OS lesson.